RESULTS HOME SERVICES

 In Queensland, there are four species of borer that are of significant concern:

 This powderpost beetle is one of the most common timber borer found in Queensland and is widespread.
-The beetle only feeds on the sapwood of certain hardwood timbers, and they will not do damage to true wood of hardwoods or softwoods.
+The beetle only feeds on the sapwood of certain hardwood timbers, and they will not do damage to the true wood of hardwoods or softwoods.
 These timbers are commonly used for decorative timbers such as skirting boards, small dimensioned battens and timber trims.
 Damage done by this borer will look like small round holes up to the size of a pinhead in the timber.
-Another sign is the that of fine dust that has the texture of talcum powder that is left behind by the borer, stripping the timber of its strength in the process.
-Timbers that are infested with borer will continue to reinfest other timber until all the susceptible sapwood is destroyed which can take as little as three to five years of the house being built.
+Another sign is that of fine dust that has the texture of talcum powder that is left behind by the borer, stripping the timber of its strength in the process.
+Timbers that are infested with borer will continue to reinfest other timber until all the susceptible sapwood is destroyed, which can take as little as three to five years of the house being built.

 The pine beetle is common only in the south-eastern part of Queensland.
 It causes damage to the sapwood of the hoop and bunya pine timber.
 The pine beetle is a very slow working borer and often will take many years before it has produced a large amount of damage.
-The damage which can been seen in the timber from the borer is round and slightly smaller than the size of an average pinhead and is uniformed in size.
+The damage which can be seen in the timber from the borer is round and slightly smaller than the size of an average pinhead and is uniformed in size.

 Common Furniture Beetle (woodworm) - Anobium Punctatum

-The how to of treating borer affected timber.
+The how-to of treating borer affected timber.

-We treat borer’s damage areas by spraying of the underside of susceptible flooring and other timbers with a synthetic pyrethroid insecticide, to which we add an oil base surfactant to maximise penetration into the timbers.
+We treat borer’s damage areas by spraying the underside of susceptible flooring and other timbers with a synthetic pyrethroid insecticide, to which we add an oil base surfactant to maximise penetration into the timbers.
 We highly recommend that borer treatments should be carried out yearly for three consecutive years.